szferi/codenotes/go-template-engine/README.md

++++
+summary: A simple extensions of the Go's standard template system that can be used in web application in a similar ways eg. Django.
+is_pinned: False
+is_published: True
++++

 # Simple Extensions of the Go's Template System

 The HTML template system available in the Go's standard library is powerful but missing some functionaly to use it in web applications as it is.
 The main issue is that while it supports template association so but it lacks the more powerful template inheritence like Django's template engine.
 This limits the ways how you can organize and reuse templates.

 One possible way to overcome this issue is to explicitly separate templates which related to a common layout of a page (like base, header, footer etc.) from the templates which defines a given page (eg. index.html, about.html etc).

 Other minor technical issue is that there is no parser function which walks though an entire directory tree in a filesystem defined by `fs.FS` interface.